MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/room-systems-v2.md

 ### Account provisioning

 Each Skype Room Systems v2 device requires a dedicated and unique resource account that must be enabled for both Skype for Business and Exchange.
 This account must have a room mailbox hosted on Exchange and be enabled as a meeting room in the Skype for Business deployment.
 On the Exchange side, calendar processing must be configured so that the device can automatically accept incoming meeting requests.
-For more information about creating these accounts, see [Deploy Skype Room Systems v2](https://docs.microsoft.com/en-gb/skypeforbusiness/deploy/deploy-clients/room-systems-v2).
+For more information about creating these accounts, see [Configure accounts for Skype Room Systems v2](room-systems-v2-configure-accounts.md).

 **Pro Tip** – Make the display names for these accounts descriptive and easy to understand.
 These are the names that users will see when searching for and adding Skype Room Systems v2 systems to meetings.
 Some organizations use the convention *Site*-*Room Name*(*Max Room Capacity*)-RS, so for example Curie—a 12-person conference room in London—might have the display name LON-CURIE(12)-RS.